asu-cactus/netsdb/README.md

 # Lachesis++ - An AI-assisted Data Integration and UDF-Centric Analytics System

+(Under development)

 ## Credits

 Lachesis++ is built on top of an earlier version of the open source project PlinyCompute (https://github.com/riceplinygroup/plinycompute).

 ## Current Status

-Unstable components that needs to be replaced and re-integrated:
+### Unstable components that needs to be replaced and re-integrated:

 -- Intermediate Representation (Oct 30th)